|

 The situation required that they restore and they had not done a backup

-they had to restore back and redo over two weeks worth of work, simply because
+had to restore back and redo over two weeks worth of

 (programs and data) on your server.
 A